-- Creating interview scripts,
+- Creating discussion guides

-- Leading the in-lab usability tests
+- Leading facility usability tests

-- Synthesizing the research findings post-testing.
+- Synthesizing the research findings after fielding

-To understand the general site capabilities and site design we began this by conducting a heuristic analysis via Jakob Nielsen's Usability Heuristics Methods for User Interface Design.
+To understand the general site capabilities and site design we began by conducting a heuristic analysis via Jakob Nielsen's Usability Heuristics Methods for User Interface Design.
 This evaluation helped us focus on standard issues to look at throughout the project's duration.
-We continued our research through usability testing, which helped backup those initial findings.
+We continued our research through usability testing, which helped back those initial findings.